 Currently, HHF teachers are currently writing a curriculum guide with lessons designed for the school gardens.

 Presentations: Friends’ staff are available for presentations.
 Some favorite topics include: Basics of Organic Farming, How to Start a Compost Pile at Home or School, and How the Friends are Serving the Community.

 In-School Activities: Friends’ staff are available during the cold weather months for classroom activities related to farming in general and at Holly Hill Farm in particular.
-Exact subject matter will be determined in advance in consultation with the classroom teacher.
+Exact subject matter is determined in advance in consultation with the classroom teacher.
 For example, red wiggler worms turn shredded newspaper and food scraps into vermicompost inside a small plastic box in the classroom over the course of a few months.
 It’s a great science lesson in a box and kids love it!

 Curiculum Consultations: Friends’ staff work with teachers on ways to attain academic goals by integrating lessons learned at Holly Hill Farm into their regular school curriculum.

 Interested teachers should email Jon Belber, Education Director or call 781.383.6565 for further information and cost details.